thiagobien/ACL/workshop/07_Performance_as_a_Self_Service/01_Write_Load_Test_Script/README.md

 # Write Load Test Script for Performance Validation

-In this lab you'll how to write a JMeter load test that stresses a service with a bulk of requests.
-The test receives a list of parameters:
+In this lab you will write a JMeter load test that stresses a service with a bulk of requests.

+This load test needs a list of parameters:
 * **SERVER_URL** - The domain of the service.
 * **SERVER_PORT** - The port of the service.
 * **CHECK_PATH** - The endpoint to send the requests to.